apriliaagrn16/Dataset-acne/README.roboflow.txt

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
+* 50% probability of vertical flip
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down
-* Randomly crop between 0 and 25 percent of the image
+* Randomly crop between 0 and 20 percent of the image
-* Random rotation of between -15 and +15 degrees
-* Random shear of between -15° to +15° horizontally and -15° to +15° vertically
-* Random brigthness adjustment of between -15 and +15 percent
-* Random exposure adjustment of between -9 and +9 percent
-* Random Gaussian blur of between 0 and 0.7 pixels